Please click "Continue" or you will be logged out.

 - Slow down and think before you act.

-- Use payment apps such as Cash App, Paypal, Venmo, or Zelle to only pay friends or family only.
+- Only pay friends and family with payment apps such as Cash App, Paypal, Venmo, or Zelle.

 - Be wary of texts or calls about payment apps.